 A student placed on academic probation is eligible to return for one more semester at the end of which his/her cumulative GPA must be raised to 2.00.
 If his/her cumulative GPA remains below 2.00, the student is automatically suspended and may return only if an appeal for reinstatement is granted (see below).

 Students on academic probation are expected to take steps to identify and address the issues which resulted in their academic probation.
 Failure to follow through will be considered in any future academic petition or appeal.

-- Any student who has been placed on academic probation must meet with the Director of Academic Advising within the first week of classes
+- Any student who has been placed on academic probation must register for and attend APP-002 Successful Scholars

 - to investigate why the student’s previous efforts were unsuccessful,